Delayed plane? Flight canceled? >>Claim compensation now<< for the flight

 In some cases, the plane ticket is much cheaper compared to the train ticket.
 Taking the time and following the Blue Air promotion with 15% discount, I traveled at the rate of 215 lei / 2 persons / return flights and with all taxes and services included.

-Plots and Blue Air!
+Offer Blue Air!

 2. Accommodation: Hotel Unirea